freerange/site/soups/weeknotes/week-235.snip.markdown

 Week 235
 ========

 Good morning from super-sunny Austin!
-I understand that it's really got in London right now; it's just as hot here, but we also have thunderstorms happening.
+I understand that it's really hot in London right now; it's just as hot here, but we also have thunderstorms happening.
 It's a topsy-turvy world.

 The notes this week are going to be concise, partly because I'm writing them from the [Lone Star Ruby](http://www.lonestarruby.org/2013/lsrc) conference, and partly because I want to write about some of what happened this week in its own post.
 So there we go!